The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 AI coaching features with sales framework support (BANT, MEDDICC)

-Limitations: Upload functionality still in beta and inconsistent.
+Limitations: Upload functionality is still in beta and can be inconsistent.
 Some accuracy issues reported with non-US accents.
 Missing recordings have been reported by some users.
 API limitations for custom integrations.

-Best for: Teams that frequently share meeting clips with stakeholders who weren't present, particularly sales and customer success teams.
+Best for: Teams that frequently share meeting clips with stakeholders who were not present, particularly sales and customer success teams.

 7. Grain